TULiberalArts/Creative-Writing/pages/undergradaute.md

 ## Hyphen Interdisciplinary Journal
 ![Creative Writing Undergrads at Temple University]({{site.baseurl}}/media/undergrad-creative-writing.jpg){:.img-right}
 Hyphen is Temple University’s only undergraduate student literary magazine.
 Founded by Professor Jena Osman twelve years ago, the journal has published close to 400 fiction writers, poets and visual artists.
 We release a print magazine every spring, and also host open mic nights and other events to support Temple’s literary and artistic community.
 To get involved, please contact us at [hyphen@temple.edu](mailto:hyphen@temple.edu) or visit our Facebook page [here](https://www.facebook.com/HyphenLit).
-Our faculty advisor is Don Lee.

 ## Academic Advising and Professional Development
 Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
 We help you select a major or a minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with internships, study abroad programs and other experiential learning opportunities.